Opeatogenys gracilis: Distribution

 Opeatogenys gracilis occurs only in the northeastern Atlantic Ocean from the coasts of the Algarve eastwards to the Levant.
 Until specimens were collected off southern Portugal, it had been considered to be endemic to the Mediterranean.
 Within the Mediterranean, O. gracilis has been recorded off the coast of Malaga, Spain, Algeria, Cyprus, France, Sicily and off Sfax in Tunisia.

 Habitat and biology

 Opeatogenys gracilis is found on the leaves of seagrasses such as Posidonia oceanica and Cymodocea nodosa and on the fronds of algae, attaching to the leaves or fronds with the sucking disc formed by the modified pectoral fins.
 It is thought that this small fish only lives for a few years.
 Adults feed on small invertebrates which also live on the leaves of seagrass.
-The pelagic larval stage of this species lasts for an mean of 14.6 days.
+The pelagic larval stage of this species lasts for a mean of 14.6 days.
 Off Sicily, the preferred prey was found to be copepods of the order Harpacticoida.